 Alternately, you could hire a freelancer whose entire job is to respond in a timely fashion to email inquiries you receive.

-A much simpler (and more efficient) option would be to use HoneyBook workflows.
+A much simpler (and more efficient) option would be to use Automations with HoneyBook’s client workflow automation software.
 This sends an automatic response anytime someone fills out your website inquiry form.

 This video will show you exactly how you can set it up.
 Then, each time you get an inquiry, the potential client gets a quick response—even when you’re swamped or sleeping.
 This is a great example of implementing workflows to boost your profits.